Helping the Noncompliant Child (HNC)

 Location/Institution: Not specified

-This study current study is a long-term follow-up of Griest et al. (1982).
-The participants along with their mothers were involved in the Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)] when they were young noncompliant children.
-Young adults who had participated as children in a parent-training program were compared to a sample of youth from the community.
-Measures included the Conflict Behavior Questionnaire, the National Youth Survey, the Michigan Alcohol Screening Test (MAST), the Rosenberg Self Esteem Scale, and the Brief Symptom Inventory.
-Results showed that the treated group did not differ from the community sample on relationship with parents, delinquency, substance use, or emotional adjustment (self-esteem) scores.
-Limitations include lack of untreated control group and reliance on self-reported measures.
+The purpose of the study was to examine the long-term effects of Hanf Parent Training Program [now called Helping the Noncompliant Child (HNC)].
+Participants who had completed Hanf Parent Training Program as children were compared to a sample of youth from the community.
+Measures utilized include the Conflict Behavior Questionnaire, the National Youth Survey, the Michigan Alcohol Screening Test (MAST), the Rosenberg Self Esteem Scale, and the Brief Symptom Inventory.
+Results indicate that the treated group did not differ from the community sample on relationship with parents, delinquency, substance use, or emotional adjustment (self-esteem) scores.
+Limitations include the lack of an untreated control group and reliance on self-reported measures.

 Length of controlled postintervention follow-up: Approximately 14 years.